AmbireTech/adex-protocol/README.md

 The state transition function enforces a few simple rules for each next state: (1) the sum of all balances in the state can only increase, (2) each individual balance can only increase and (3) the total sum of the balances can never exceed the channel deposit.

-Because of these constraints, an OUTPACE channel does not need sequences or challenge periods.
+Because of these rules, an OUTPACE channel does not need sequences or challenge periods.

 The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered valid.